Chow Pressure Group (CPG)

 Bourdet Derivative and Weighted Central Difference give you the additional option to modify the smoothing window as a log cycle fraction or a step size respectively.
 Both these methods are higher in accuracy compared to simply using the Central Difference with a fixed step size.

-These methods inherently smooths the pressure response, and removes additional noise that may be a part of the dataset to create a much smoother derivative and CPG plot.
-Since the pressure integral is already smooth, a smaller window size can be used for derivative calculation.
+These methods inherently smooth the pressure response and remove additional noise that may be present in the dataset, resulting in a much smoother derivative and CPG plot.

-• Move the horizontal dashed line to track the average of the CPG values after POP date.
+- Move the horizontal dashed line to match the average of the CPG values after POP date.

 References